-If you are considering VOIP (Voice over IP – Phone service over the Internet) forget DSL, because you will still need local phone service – an unnecessary cost.
+If you are considering VOIP (Voice over IP – Phone service over the Internet) forget DSL and have a peek here, because you will still need local phone service – an unnecessary cost.
 Verizon provides a service called “dry-loop,” which is effectively DSL without local phone service (credit card billing).

 FIOS is the newest broadband technology on offer, using fiber-optic technology.
 Currently FIOS is a Verizon product, and only available in certain locations (check http://www.verizon.com/fios for availability).
 Regardless if you have phone service, Verizon will install a fiber line to your property (assuming the service available in your area), convert your local phone from copper, and install an ether net CAT 5 socket in your residence for Internet.